tokiclover/browser-home-profile/README.md

 (usualy in a tmpfs or zram backed device directory) to minimize disk seeks and improve performance and responsiveness to said web-browser.

-Many web-broser are supported out of the box.
+Many web-browser are supported out of the box.
 Namely, aurora, firefox, icecat, seamonkey (mozilla family), conkeror, chrom{e,ium}, epiphany, midory, opera, otter, qupzilla, netsurf, vivaldi.
-Specifying a particular web-broser on the command line is supported along with discovering one in the user home directory (first found would be used.)
+Specifying a particular web-browser on the command line is supported along with discovering one in the user home directory (first found would be used.)